djmango/obsidian-transcription/README.md

 Transcription 3.0, with [Swiftink.io](https://www.swiftink.io/) domain-aware speech-to-text!
 Create high-quality text transcriptions from any media file, on any device.
 Best-in-class ASR via [OpenAI Whisper](https://openai.com/blog/whisper/).

+## NOTE

+If you are experiencing issues with logging in to Swiftink, please update the plugin to the latest version.

 ![Demo](media/demo.gif)

 ## Features